Registration renewals

 Ahpra registration renewal

 As a nurse and/or midwife, you are due to renew your general or non-practising registration annually under the National Registration and Accreditation Scheme.
-This year they have extended registration until 15 June 2025.
+Each year this is due on the 31 April.

 You can check your registration details and expiry date on the national register.